 Lecturer: Dr. Nimrod Rosler, Tel Aviv University School of Public Policy

 Course Description: One of many influential figures in the life of an intractable conflict is the leader.
 She or he has the ability to harness and mobilize the public towards the creation and intensification of conflicts or lead the people to dialogue with the other side.
 The course will be comprised of two main parts: the first part will examine the phenomenon of leadership.
 We will discuss the sources of power, the influences of the leader and test models describing different types of leadership.
 In the second part of the course we will examine the role of the leader in various stages of the conflict - his or her motivation, basic strengths and the tools available for social influence.

-Migration and Conflict (3 credits)
+Israeli Politics and Society (3 credits)

 Advanced Negotiations (3 credits)